 Faculty helped us identify and address a big opportunity to better serve our customers.
 They provided clarity, expertise, and outstanding outcomes.
 Chris Coyne, Cofounder of Keybase

-Keybase is a super secure, end-to-end encrypted app for everything you do online.
+Keybase is a secure, end-to-end encrypted app for everything you do online.
 Everyone should use it—for chat messaging, file sharing, team collaboration, and more—but not everyone does.

 The public-key cryptography that powers Keybase makes the app work a little differently than other apps.
-Not understanding why and how was preventing people from understanding the value of Keybase, which was ultimately preventing them from using it.
+Not understanding why and how was preventing more people from understanding the value of Keybase, which was ultimately preventing them from using it.

-Since the beginning of the company in 2014, the Keybase team had been creating their own documentation—both a technical manual for super users, and blog posts intended for a wider audience.
+Since the beginning of the company in 2014, the Keybase team had been creating their own documentation—both a technical manual for advanced users, and blog posts intended for a wider audience.
 While much of it was engaging, it was really only useful for more technical users.
 And because the content lived in multiple places, it wasn’t easy for people to find answers to their questions.

 Our goal was to succinctly and concretely explain the uses and benefits of Keybase on one beautiful, responsive, easy-to-navigate, and fast site.
 It was also important to the Keybase team that we make it, like Keybase itself, open source.
-Fortunately, Faculty is a small but mighty team with the skills to cover the content, design, and engineering.
+Fortunately, Faculty is a small but mighty team with the skills to cover the content, design, and development.

 Keybase Book is a comprehensive guide for anyone using the app.
 It helps people understand why Keybase works the way it does—proactively addressing common questions, concerns, and misconceptions—so that everyone feels safe and smart using it.
 It reflects the spirit of Keybase: intelligent and fun.
 And it supports Keybase’s long-term goals: the site is fast, easy to use and update, and affordable to maintain.